 If you’re into climbing or fond of a spot of skiing, chances are you may have come across the name Black Diamond a few times.
 The brand was formed by Yvon Chouinard in 1989, a man also recognised as the founder of Patagonia.
 This Blitz 20 represents everything the brand stands for, in that it is highly practical and made to be used in the great outdoors.
 It’s produced using ultralight Dynex fabrics, and features both ice pick pockets and an easily accessible waterproof lid pocket.

 Deuter started out as a canvas and linen mill in the Bavarian town of Augsbourg all the way back in 1898.
 However, they are now more known for their high quality backpacks, bags and sleeping bags.
 But like everything of German cloth, they know how to keep things efficient, like this Gigant Daypack, perfect for those freelancers on the move.
-There’s an inner compartment for valuables, a document holder, laptop pocket and even a bag for your tablet.
+There’s an inner compartment for valuables, a document holder, laptop sleeve and even a bag for your tablet.